shas38/myob/README.md

 3. The the unit tests by typing "npm test".
 4. The the app by typing "npm start".
 5. The app will run on port 3000

+## How to pull the docker image
+1. Make sure docker is installed on your machine.
+2. To pull the docker image run "docker pull shahriar27/myob:latest"
+3. To run the docker container in the background type "docker run -p 3000:3000 -d shahriar27/myob"